DuckBoss/MelUtils-Unity/README.md

 ## Alternative Usage :
 You could also use the C# scripts provided instead of the DLL.
 - Import the MelLog.cs/SpectrumData.cs to the Unity projects ../Assets/ folder.

+## Additional Versions:
+I've also uploaded a JavaScript version of MelUtils which can be used for non-unity projects.